MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **AppInfo_Version** – Version of the host application

-- **Data.appContextId** - A randomly generated id used to identify different accounts in the same app
+- **Data.appContextId** - A randomly generated ID used to identify different accounts in the same app

 - **Data.AppInfo.Name** - Name of the service in use (Profile card)